SwapnikKatkoori/node-summarizer/README.md

 }
 ```
 -Calling this method without first calling the getSummaryByRank() method will still work.
-It will automatically create
+It will just automatically create
-a rank summary
+a rank summary.

 ### getFrequencyReductionAsDec()